By Ann Zeise

 Using your computer and printer, you have all you need to create an “Identity Program,” as it is known in marketing, for your homeschool.

-I have a template here for “calling” cards, letterhead, and a brochure, which you may edit to include your homeschool’s name, address, and principal contacts.
+I have templates here for “calling” cards, letterhead, and a brochure, which you may edit to include your homeschool’s name, address, and principal contacts.